 Outward Hound makes a large array of slow feeder bowls in different designs, sizes, and colors.
 This simple one with deep circular swirls is a favorite.
 A pup has to take time to pick up kibble in all the grooves and crannies in the maze-like bowl.

-The trenches are deep, which makes this even challenging for dogs that have mastered puzzle bowls.
+The trenches are deep, which makes this even more challenging for dogs that have mastered puzzle bowls.
 It can be frustrating for pups new to the slow-feeder challenge, but most figure it out fairly quickly.
-Particularly small dogs might have trouble getting out the food.

 Best Stainless Steel